Bridging culture and audiovisual content through digital

-All applications are submitted electronically so new applicants must first obtain a Participant Identification Code (PIC) by registering for an ECAS account and enter company information into the Participant Portal.
-Please visit our FAQs page for further instructions.
+All applications are submitted electronically so new applicants must first obtain a Participant Identification Code (PIC) by registering for an EU Login and enter company information into the Funding and Tenders Portal.

 - Impact and Dissemination of project results (20 points)